open-telemetry/opentelemetry-java-instrumentation/instrumentation-core/spring/README.md

 Add the dependencies below to enable OpenTelemetry in `MainService` and `TimeService`.
 The Jaeger and LoggingExporter packages are recommended for exporting traces but are not required.
 As of May 2020, Jaeger, Zipkin, OTLP, and Logging exporters are supported by opentelemetry-java.
 Feel free to use whatever exporter you are most comfortable with.

+Replace `OPENTELEMETRY_VERSION` with the latest stable [release](https://search.maven.org/search?q=g:io.opentelemetry).
+ - Minimum version: `0.7.0`
+ - Note: You may need to include our bintray maven repository to your build file: `https://dl.bintray.com/open-telemetry/maven/`.
+As of August 2020 the latest opentelemetry-java-instrumentation artifacts are not published to maven-central.
+Please check the [releasing](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/master/RELEASING.md) doc for updates to this process.

 ### Maven

 #### OpenTelemetry